cs130-w21/17/README.md

 # EasyMeet
+EasyMeet is a web application that allows a user to view and change their calendar.
+In addition, they can send their schedule to anyone, allowing this secondary user to select a time to meet.

+## Why EasyMeet
+EasyMeet is effortless and instant.
+And while other scheduling apps may offer the same ease of access, EasyMeet allows invitees to make their own events without exposing the inviter's private calendar.
+Furthermore, invitees do not need an account to select an available time to meet and inviters can rest easy knowing their generated invitations are one time use only.

 ## Installation and usage locally
 **Disclaimer: Building and testing our app requires specific environment variables to work.
 Only the developers have access to these variables.
 Unfortunately we cannot publish this information as it contains the team's sensitive information.
 You can however, visit our website linked below to see what we have launched.
 In addition, we have two databases: one for testing and one for the production version.
 If you decide to register on localhost, then you will NOT be able to register on the production version, our website, and vice versa.**